Skip to main content

 What kind of toilet paper do I use?

-Any kind of toilet paper will work, however single ply paper breaks down quicker.
-Many single ply papers are approved for septic tanks.
-Any kind of toilet paper can be deposited into the compost material, however, the more toilet paper that is added the quicker the material will need to be changed.
-Some users put all toilet paper into the base, while other put the toilet paper form uirnation only into a trash receptacle, and others put all toilet paper into a trash receptacle.
-There is not wrong disposal method, rather a personal choice if each user.
+Any kind of toilet paper will work; however, single ply paper breaks down quicker.
+Any kind of toilet paper can be deposited into the compost material.
+However, the more toilet paper that is added, the quicker the material will need to be changed.
+Some users put all toilet paper into the base, while other users put the toilet paper from urination only into a trash receptacle, and others put all toilet paper into a trash receptacle.
+There is not a wrong disposal method, rather a personal choice of each user.

 How much power does the fan use?